-T-Mobile Galaxy S III update rolling out, removes universal searchAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Galaxy S III update rolling out, removes universal searchAlex Wagner - Editorial Director of News and Content

 Time to add another Galaxy S III to the list of models that've had their universal search functionality removed.
 T-Mobile today began pushing out an update to its version of the Galaxy S III, and along with a few bug fixes, the new software is also said to remove the device's local search ability.
 The update is version T999UVLH2.
 The brief changelog provided by T-Mobile is as follows: